PMET-public/module-datainstall-graphql/README.md

 		}
 	}

+**customerList**: Returns a list of all Customers.
+Not needed for a data pack, but used to drive a UI selection list.
+No filtering is currently supported

+	query{
+		customerList {
+			items {
+			customer_id
+			email
+			firstname
+			lastname
+			}
+		}
+	}

 **customerAddressExport**: Use to create the `customer_addresses.json` file.
 Creates the same data set as a native customer address export.
 At this time no filters are supported.

 	query{